winesapOS/winesapOS/CONTRIBUTING.md

 ### Publishing

 - Add upgrade notes to the `UPGRADES.md` file.
-- For a new release, update the `os-release-winesapos` file in the git repository with the new `VERSION` and `VERSION_ID` before building an image.
+- For a new release, update the `rootfs/usr/lib/os-release-winesapos` file in the git repository with the new `VERSION` and `VERSION_ID` before building an image.
 - Before building an alpha of beta build, enable the `[winesapos-testing]` repository with `export WINESAPOS_ENABLE_TESTING_REPO=true`.
 - Create a release image using a [container build](#automated-container-build).
 - Make sure that no tests failed by checking the exit/return code of the installation script.
 It should be zero.
 If not, that is how many tests have failed.
 Review the installation log for more details.